alsiola/pm2-explorer/README.md

 ## Features

 Adds a PM2 Explorer view that lists current PM2 processes and important details about them.
+The list is currently updated every second, this will soon be configurable.

-Allows interaction with running processes:
+Allows interaction with individual running processes:

-    - Start
+    * Start
-    - Stop
+    * Stop
-    - Restart
+    * Restart
-    - View Logs (in integrated terminal)
+    * View Logs (in integrated terminal)

+And with *all* running processes:

+    * Reload all
+    * View all logs

 ## Requirements